ibm-cloud-docs/event-notifications/en-vpe.md

       ```
       {: codeblock}

-      When creating an endpoint gateway to connect to a Private Path service, make sure '"resource type" = "private_path_service_gateway"'.
+      When creating an endpoint gateway to connect to a private path service, make sure '"resource type" = "private_path_service_gateway"'.
       {: note}

       After you create an endpoint gateway for your {{site.data.keyword.en_short}} instance and assign a reserved IP address, you must bind the IP addresses from your VPC network to the endpoint gateway.
 See [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip) for details.
 These bound IP addresses become the VPE to access the service that is mapped to the endpoint gateway.